 Tip: Social media marketing is one of the best ways to increase your restaurant’s profits because it allows you to develop relationships with your patrons and keep them coming back.

 5. Loyalty programs and discounts are hidden restaurant marketing costs.

 Business owners also frequently overlook costs associated with discounts and giveaways.
 For example, if you run a customer loyalty program offering the sixth meal free, you must consider the cost of the “free” meal as a marketing expense and budget accordingly.
 The same is true for contests, popular giveaway items, and other discounts.

 Tips on marketing budgets for restaurants

-Ten percent of your restaurant marketing budget: The last 20% goes to marketing that you tested in the previous 10%.
-Whenever you try something with 10% of your budget and it is successful, you want to move it to the 20% of your budget area, then you can try something new with the 10%.
-This way, you are constantly trying something new while spending the bulk of your budget on what you know works.
+- 20 percent of your restaurant marketing budget: The last 20 percent goes to marketing you tested in the previous 10 percent.
+Whenever you try something with 10 percent of your budget, and it succeeds, move it to the 20 percent budget area and then try something new with the 10 percent.
+This way, you’re constantly trying something new while spending the bulk of your budget on what you know works.